rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 You see that faith was active along with his works, and faith was completed by his works; ^0222

-and the Scripture was fulfilled that says, Abraham believed God, and it was counted to him as righteousness — and he was called a friend of God. ^0223
+and the Scripture was fulfilled that says, Abraham believed God, and it was counted to him as righteousness--and he was called a friend of God. ^0223

 You see that a person is justified by works and not by faith alone. ^0224